 Life insurance isn’t an absolute necessity for every 20-something.
 Although the case for getting covered early in your adult life is quite strong, there are two persuasive reasons to wait.
 Both boil down to: “I’ll know more in a few years.”

 Your Future Financial Needs Might Not Yet Be Clear

 Many people in their 20s aren’t sure what they’ll be doing in a year, let alone 10 or 20.
 For many, homeownership remains a financial impossibility, putting yet-to-be-born kids through college an abstraction, and retirement a distant dream.
 With so much yet to be decided, estimating one’s future life insurance needs is all but impossible.

 Under these circumstances, it’s tempting to put the search for life insurance on hold until things come into focus.
 But that strategy might not be the best most, even for would-be policyholders who genuinely have no idea where they’ll be five years down the road.

 A better move: getting a toehold in the life insurance market with a modest 30-year policy that sets you up for whatever lies ahead without breaking the bank.
-If you’re too busy for a medical exam, remember Haven Simple — at age 22 or 25 or 28, a no-exam policy won’t be exorbitant.
+If you’re too busy for a medical exam, remember Bestow — at age 22 or 25 or 28, a no-exam policy won’t be exorbitant.